miguelgamendes/IARTBoxWorld/README.md

-# IARTSokoban
+# IARTBoxWorld
-Artificial Intelligence project in regards to solving a sokoban puzzle
+Artificial Intelligence project in regards to solving a Box World puzzle

+(Note: This game is entirely different to Sokoban.
+Please pay attention to game rules.)